Voting by mail: a Markov chain model for managing the security risks of election systems: Computational Results

 Next, we study the sensitivity of the DTMC model mitigation strength.
 The two final ballot states we study are the desired final ballot state (C,U) and the unreturned ballots (NC,NR) since these two final ballot states are the most impacted by mitigations.
 However, other ballot states are impacted by mitigations to a lesser degree.
 We perform a one-way sensitivity analysis by changing each mitigation strength by $\pm 0.01$ from its baseline value (see Table \ref{tab:Mitigations List}).
 Figure \ref{fig: tornado} shows a tornado graph illustration of the results.
 The blue half of Figure \ref{fig: tornado} on the left represents the difference in the number of correctly counted and unaltered ballots when the mitigation strength decreases.
 The red half is the difference in the number of ballots that are not counted and not returned, which occurs when mitigation strength increases.
 The tornado graph shows that the DTMC model is most sensitive to drop boxes $M7$ and automatic ballot notifications $M3$.
 In contrast, replacement ballots $M4$ and early voting $M6$ (independently) do not significantly affect the outputs in a significant manner.
 However, their impact can be larger when their availability is considered within the context of other mitigations (see Table~\ref{tab:worstcasescenario}).
 These results demonstrate that modeling attack timing in conjunction with mitigation availability provides crucial insight into the consequence of each attack.
+Our findings depend on the assumed strengths of these mitigations and the strengths of the associated attacks.
+The number of affected ballots in real settings would also depend on voter behavior and the operational reliability of election processes.